mcclellanmj/SimplyLog/README.md

 API Crash Course
 ----------------
 #### Logging a message
-Messages are sent to the log appenders by calling the appropriate console log level method.
+Messages are sent to the log appenders by calling the appropriate log level method.
 The method to call is always the level you want to send in all lower case.
 As of now the current levels are error, info, warn, debug, trace.
 Any number of arguments can be passed to these methods